 - Historical (Images that placed someone at a historical moment or a historical place)

-Round three – taking the KEEPERS, I carefully sorted photographs into piles according to the list.
+Taking the KEEPERS, carefully sort photographs into piles according to the list.

 - Couples or Pairs

 - Family groups

 Post it Notes, elastic bands and old envelopes are great for labelling and keeping piles together.